anyaevostinar/anyaevostinar.github.io/classes/201-f25/prep-intro.md

 You should be able to:
 * Explain what the AI policy is in the class
-* Explain how exams and homework assessment leads to your final grade
 * Explain what *data structures* are
 * Identify how to write basic Kotlin using a reference sheet